deathsjester/deathsjester/README.md

 i havent been on ponytown in 4ever...havent used github in 4ever. this wont be fancy until i figure this out again

-@  jester / narcissus / acrobat / court / deaths / fool   <- names you can call me   𓈊    avoid pronouns,  he / it if you have to
+@  jester . death . narcissus   𓈊    avoid pronouns,  he / it if you have to

-taken 3x (matt, saint, soul)    𓈊    15 years old    𓈊    bday is june 22
+taken 2x  ( matt , ditzy )    𓈊    15 years old    𓈊    bday is june 22

 some things we enjoy right now    𝅄𝅄   no, im not a human.
 QSMP.  identity v.  dandys world.  phighting.  jesters.  birds.  flowers